urbit/urbit.org-reloaded/content/grants/2022/serving-the-people.md

 [extra]
 image = ""
-description = "Facilitating "A literal but delinquent reprint of the Encyclopedia Schizophrenica on Urbit"." reward = "6 stars" assignee = ["~rabsef-bicrym" "~sogrum-savluc"] grant_id = "B0211"
+description = "Facilitating 'A literal but delinquent reprint of the Encyclopedia Schizophrenica on Urbit'." reward = "6 stars" assignee = ["~rabsef-bicrym" "~sogrum-savluc"] grant_id = "B0211"